Solid-state electrolyte

 All Solid-State Battery with the solid-state electrolyte.

 A solid-state electrolyte (SSE) is a solid ionic conductor and electron-insulating material and it is the characteristic component of the solid-state battery.
 It is useful for applications in electrical energy storage in substitution of the liquid electrolytes found in particular in the lithium-ion battery.
 Their main advantages are their absolute safety, no issues of leakages of toxic organic solvents, low flammability, non-volatility, mechanical and thermal stability, easy processability, low self-discharge, higher achievable power density and cyclability.

 This makes possible, for example, the use of a lithium metal anode in a practical device, without the intrinsic limitations of a liquid electrolyte thanks to the property of lithium dendrite suppression in the presence of a solid-state electrolyte membrane.
-The use of a high-capacity and low reduction potential anode, like lithium with a specific capacity of 3860 mAh g^{−1} and a reduction potential of -3.04 V vs standard hydrogen electrode, in substitution of the traditional low capacity graphite, which exhibits a theoretical capacity of 372 mAh g^{−1} in its fully lithiated state of LiC_{6}, is the first step in the realization of a lighter, thinner and cheaper rechargeable battery.
+The use of a high-capacity and low reduction potential anode, like lithium with a specific capacity of 3860 mAh/g and a reduction potential of -3.04 V vs standard hydrogen electrode, in substitution of the traditional low capacity graphite, which exhibits a theoretical capacity of 372 mAh/g in its fully lithiated state of LiC_{6}, is the first step in the realization of a lighter, thinner and cheaper rechargeable battery.
 This allows for gravimetric and volumetric energy densities high enough to achieve 500 miles per single charge in an electric vehicle.
 Despite these promising advantages, there are still many limitations that are hindering the transition of SSEs from academic research to large-scale production, mainly the poor ionic conductivity compared to that of liquid counterparts.
-However, many car OEMs (Toyota, BMW, Honda, Hyundai) expect to integrate these systems into viable devices and to commercialize solid-state battery-based electric vehicles by 2025.

 History

 The first inorganic solid-state electrolytes were discovered by Michael Faraday in the nineteenth century, these being silver sulfide (Ag_{2}S) and lead(II) fluoride (PbF_{2}).
 The first polymeric material able to conduct ions at the solid-state was PEO, discovered in the 1970s by V. Wright.
 The importance of the discovery was recognized in the early 1980s.

 However, unresolved fundamental issues remain in order to fully understand the behavior of all-solid batteries, especially in the area of electrochemical interfaces.
 In recent years the needs of safety and performance improvements with respect to the state-of-the-art Li-ion chemistry are making solid-state batteries very appealing and are now considered an encouraging technology to satisfy the need for long range battery electric vehicles of the near future.

-In March 2020, the Samsung Advanced Institute of Technology (SAIT) published research on an all-solid-state battery (ASSB) using an argyrodite-based solid-state electrolyte with a demonstrated energy density of 900 Wh L^{−1} and a stable cyclability of more than 1000 cycles, reaching for the first time a value close to the 1000 Wh L^{−1}.
+In March 2020, the Samsung Advanced Institute of Technology (SAIT) published research on an all-solid-state battery (ASSB) using an argyrodite-based solid-state electrolyte with a demonstrated energy density of 900 WhL^{−1} and a stable cyclability of more than 1000 cycles, reaching for the first time a value close to the 1000 WhL^{−1}.
 This was achieved by using warm isostatic pressing to improve the contact between the electrode and the electrolyte.